KARTHICKJK1208/POKEMON-EXPLORER/README.md

 ## Features

-- **Pokémon Listing**: Browse a paginated list of Pokémon with their images and names.
+- **PokEmon Listing**: Browse a paginated list of Pokémon with their images and names.
 - **Search Pokémon**: View detailed information, including stats, types, height, and weight.
 - **Responsive Design**: Optimized for desktops and mobile devices.
 - **Backend API**: RESTful API built with Express.js for efficient data management.